damonallison/notes/coursera/big-data/06-capstone/README.md

 * Filtering and aggregation example grouping by a field.
 Note the `by userId`.
     * What is the isHit ratio for users 417 and 12?
     * `source="game-clicks.csv" userId = 417 OR userId = 12 | stats avg(isHit) by userId`

+## Week 2

+### Classification in KNIME (Review)

+* Goal: predict low humidity days.
+    * High air pressure + high temp (warm) + wind from the East (dry) == low humidity

+### Assignment

+* Read in the data from the file combined_data.csv.
+Identify the number of samples.
+    * 4619

+* Filter samples (i.e., rows) to only contain those with purchases and identify that number.
+NOTE: You will need to add a new node to your KNIME workflow for this.
+The new node should be placed between the File Reader and Color Manager nodes.
+    * 1411

+### Decision Tree Analysis

+* What makes a user a HighRoller?
+Draw some insights from your analysis.
+Hint: Look at the resulting decision tree.
+    * The OS the player uses.

+* Give 2 recommendations to increase revenue you would propose based on these insights.
+    * Offer promotions to iOS / Android users.
+    * Reposition development effort around iOS / Android products.